Leisure Suit Larry: Love for Sail!

 Leisure Suit Larry: Love for Sail! is an adventure game originally developed and published by Sierra On-Line in 1996.
-It was the last Leisure Suit Larry game written by series creator Al Lowe, and the last to feature original protagonist Larry Laffer as the main character until the release of Leisure Suit Larry: Wet Dreams Don't Dry in 2018.
+It was the sixth and final Leisure Suit Larry entry game written by series creator Al Lowe, and the last to feature original protagonist Larry Laffer as the main character until the release of Leisure Suit Larry: Wet Dreams Don't Dry in 2018.
 It followed the 1993 Leisure Suit Larry 6: Shape Up or Slip Out!.
-Despite being known as Leisure Suit Larry 7 during its development, Love for Sail! was actually the sixth installment in the Leisure Suit Larry series due to the (intentional) nonexistence of a fourth game.

 After many of the Leisure Suit Larry games had gained a reputation for not actually featuring all that much raunchy content when analysed, Love for Sail! included more risqué elements compared to previous installments.
 It also featured more fleshed-out, cartoon style graphics than its predecessors, as well as full voice acting.
 A mobile game of the same title was also released by Vivendi Games Mobile in 2007.
-The next game in the series to be released is 2004's Leisure Suit Larry: Magna Cum Laude.
+The next game in the series to be released was 2004's Leisure Suit Larry: Magna Cum Laude.